Make the Switch to MariaDB

 Start small, grow fast

-MariaDB’s initial footprint is so small you can start as a single node on a Raspberry Pi, yet scale petabytes with large clusters and distributed SQL.
+MariaDB’s initial footprint is so small you can start as a single node on a Raspberry Pi, yet scale petabytes with large clusters.
 You can also run exactly the same operations on multiple clouds or on premises without changes to your apps.

 More on Scalability